 The Corporate Governance Framework sets out the parameters for decision making, including delegations, financial limits for specific matters and for entering into contracts.
-The West Mercia Governance Board has been established to govern West Mercia Police and the Office of the Police and Crime Commissioner.
+The West Mercia Governance Board has been established to govern West Mercia Police.
 The Board ensures that there is the right vision, mission, objectives, culture and strategy to achieve the organisations' purposes with robust processes for formulating, implementing and monitoring these and ensuring that the right resources are in place.
+The PCC has also designated the PCC Office Governance Board and the Estates Governance Board as decision making bodies for matters relevant to that activity.
+Ensuring that governance is making the right decisions in the right forum and at the right time.